Continuing Education Activity

 Surgical Oncology

-Surgical resection of gastric lymphoma was the initial first-line treatment.
-It is now reserved for complications such as perforation, obstruction, or bleeding not amenable to endoscopic therapy.
-Surgery by an experienced surgical oncologist can be considered in progressive gastric lymphoma despite H. pylori eradication, chemotherapy/immunotherapy, and radiation if the patient defers an expected observation approach.
-The patient and physician should discuss the risks (as discussed in the Complications section) and the benefits of surgery.
+Surgical resection of gastric lymphoma was historically the initial first-line treatment.
+However, it is now reserved for complications such as perforation, obstruction, or bleeding that are not manageable with endoscopic therapy.
+Surgery performed by an experienced surgical oncologist may be considered for progressive gastric lymphoma despite prior treatments such as H pylori eradication, chemotherapy or immunotherapy, and radiation, especially if the patient opts against an expectant observation approach.
+The decision should be made through a comprehensive discussion between the patient and physician, weighing the risks (as discussed in the Complications section) and potential benefits of surgery.

 Radiation Oncology

-Radiation has been demonstrated to be the most effective treatment for gastric lymphomas refractory to H. pylori eradication.
-It is best suited for localized disease with its known side effects.
-Given the rarity of gastric lymphoma, a radiation oncologist experienced in gastric lymphomas should perform the desired treatment.
+Radiation has been demonstrated to be highly effective in treating gastric lymphomas that are refractory to H pylori eradication.
+This therapy is particularly suitable for localized disease with manageable adverse effects.
+Due to the rarity of gastric lymphoma, treatment by a radiation oncologist experienced in this condition is recommended.

 Staging

 Staging any neoplastic disease is crucial for determining treatment options and prognosis.
 Gastric lymphoma lacks a uniform staging system.
-TNM staging has proven to be ineffective in lymphomas.
-As a result, the Ann Arbor classification system has historically been used for Hodgkin and Non-Hodgkin lymphomas.
-The Ann Arbor classification system lacks specific relevant features needed to stage extra-nodal gastric lymphomas
+TNM staging system, as TNM staging has been found ineffective for lymphomas.
+The Ann Arbor classification system has historically been utilized for staging Hodgkin and non-Hodgkin lymphomas.
+However, this system also lacks specific, relevant features necessary to accurately stage extranodal gastric lymphomas.

-The Paris staging system is occasionally used in addition to Lugano with a focus on depth of invasion into the gastrointestinal wall to delineate disease stage more accurately.[4][16]
+The Paris staging system is occasionally used alongside the modified Lugano classification, emphasizing the depth of invasion into the gastrointestinal wall to provide a more precise delineation of disease stages.[5][39]

 Prognosis

-Gastric Lymphomas are slow-growing indolent neoplasms that respond well to treatment, especially if caught early in the course of the disease.
-Low-grade gastric MALT lymphomas involving the mucosa and submucosal layers carry a favorable prognosis with up to 90% survival at 10 years.
-In the vast majority of cases, the low-grade disease can completely resolve with H. pylori eradication therapy alone and recurrence of disease can be influenced by re-infection with H. pylori.
-Deeper tissue involvement and the presence of chromosomal translocation (t(11;18)(q21;21)) can indicate an increased rate of progression to high-grade disease that does not resolve with H. pylori eradication therapy alone.
+Gastric lymphomas are slow-growing, indolent neoplasms that typically respond well to treatment, particularly when diagnosed early in the course of the disease.
+Low-grade gastric MALT lymphomas involving the mucosa and submucosal layers have a favorable prognosis, with up to 90% survival at 10 years.
+In many cases, low-grade disease can be completely resolved with H pylori eradication therapy alone, and recurrence of the disease may be associated with reinfection with H pylori.
+However, deeper tissue involvement and the presence of the chromosomal translocation t(11;18) are associated with a higher risk of progressing to high-grade disease that does not resolve with H pylori eradication therapy alone.

-High-grade gastric MALT Lymphoma may eventually require chemotherapy, immunotherapy, and/or surgery despite having slow progression over time.
-MALT-IPI was developed to categorize patients with gastric MALT lymphoma into three prognostic groups: low risk, intermediate-risk, and high risk.
-The risk factors assessed are age greater than or equal to 70, elevated serum lactate dehydrogenase levels, and Ann Arbor Stage III or IV disease.
+High-grade gastric MALT lymphoma may eventually necessitate chemotherapy, immunotherapy, or surgery despite its typically slow progression over time.
+The MALT-IPI (International Prognostic Index) was developed to categorize patients with gastric MALT lymphoma into 3 prognostic groups—low-risk, intermediate-risk, and high-risk.
+Risk factors evaluated include age 60 or older, elevated serum lactate dehydrogenase levels, the Ann Arbor stage III or IV disease, and involvement of multiple mucosal sites.[40]

-If no risk factors are present, the patient is considered low risk with a 5-year event-free survival rate approaching 70% and overall survival of 99%.
-Intermediate risk patients with one risk factor present carry a 5-year event-free survival rate of 56% and an overall survival rate of 93%.
-Patients with over 2 risk factors are believed to have higher rates of poor outcomes with a 5-year event-free survival rate of 29% and overall survival of 64%.[12][17][6][13][1]
+If no risk factors are present, the patient is considered low risk, with a 5-year event-free survival rate approaching 70% and an overall survival rate of 99%.
+Intermediate-risk patients with one risk factor have a 5-year event-free survival rate of 56% and an overall survival rate of 93%.
+High-risk patients with two or more risk factors are believed to have poor outcomes, with a 5-year event-free survival rate of 29% and an overall survival rate of 64%.[2][7][41]

 Complications

 Adverse events associated with gastric MALT Lymphoma increase as the disease progresses.
-Complications from the disease alone include gastrointestinal bleeding, perforation, and gastric outlet obstruction.
-Invasion into surrounding organs such as the hepatobiliary system and pancreas can lead to numerous complications, including biliary obstruction, infection, and pancreatitis.
+Complications from the lymphoma itself include gastrointestinal bleeding, perforation, and gastric outlet obstruction.
+Invasions into surrounding organs, such as the hepatobiliary system and pancreas, can lead to biliary obstruction, infection, and pancreatitis.

-Radiation always carries a risk of complications that increases with the dose given to include adhesions, scarring, pancreatitis, and various other complications arising from inflammation and scarring.
-Immunotherapy with Rituximab carries a risk of Hepatitis B reactivation, leading to acute liver failure and even death in extreme cases.
-Hepatitis B serology should be checked before initiating rituximab.
-Surgery complications include bleeding, gastric outlet obstruction, anastomotic leaks, adhesions, fistulas, and infection.
+Radiation always carries a risk of complications, including adhesions, scarring, pancreatitis, and various other issues arising from inflammation and scarring.
+Immunotherapy with rituximab carries a risk of hepatitis B reactivation, which can lead to acute liver failure and, in rare cases, death.
+Therefore, hepatitis B serology should be checked before initiating rituximab.
+Surgical complications include bleeding, gastric outlet obstruction, anastomotic leaks, adhesions, fistulas, and infection.

 Deterrence and Patient Education

-The patient should be educated on the slow progression of the disease and the options, which range from an expected observation approach to more aggressive options, including a combination of chemotherapy, immunotherapy, radiation, or surgery.
-Patients must be educated on the importance of compliance with H. pylori eradication therapy as this alone can lead to regression of the disease if taken correctly and prevention of progression to high-grade disease.
+Patients with gastric lymphomas should be educated about the usual course or progression of their particular disease type and the spectrum of available treatment options, which range from an expected observation approach to more aggressive therapies involving combinations of chemotherapy, immunotherapy, radiation, or surgery.
+In addition, educating patients about the significance of adhering to H pylori eradication therapy is crucial, as this alone can induce regression of the disease and prevent progression to high-grade forms.

 Enhancing Healthcare Team Outcomes

-Research is limited, given the low incidence of gastric lymphoma.
-More clinical trials are needed to develop a uniform staging system and define the usefulness of various imaging techniques (especially endoscopic ultrasound) when staging gastric lymphoma.
-Education and incorporation of many specialties, including gastroenterology, radiology, hematology, oncology, and surgical oncology, are paramount in progressing the diagnosis and treatment of gastric MALT lymphoma.
-Personalized and targeted treatments appear to be the future in the management of gastric lymphomas.
+Research is limited due to the low incidence of gastric lymphoma.
+More clinical trials are needed to develop a uniform staging system and define the usefulness of various imaging techniques, especially endoscopic ultrasound, in staging gastric lymphoma.
+Primary care involvement and the incorporation of consulting specialties, including gastroenterology, radiology, hematology, oncology, radiation oncology, and surgical oncology, are crucial for optimal diagnosis and treatment of patients with primary gastric lymphoma.
+Social workers, nurses, and dieticians are integral to comprehensive patient care.
+Pharmacists are essential for avoiding medication interactions and adverse effects.
+Personalized and targeted treatments appear to be the future of gastric lymphoma management.